-The latest batch of warnings about unregulated and unregistered brokers comes from Japan and the Kanto Local Finance Bureau.
-The financial regulator stepped in to warn the public about dealing with several companies which do not possess a license to operate in the country.
+The latest batch of warnings about unregistered brokers comes from Japan and the Kanto Local Finance Bureau.
+The financial regulator stepped in to warn the public about dealing with several companies, which although regulated elsewhere do not possess a license to operate in the country.

-The Kanto Local Finance Bureau singled out 8MAX Trading, FXSuit, and Titan FX.
-The entities are located in Bermuda and Vanuatu and are therefore prohibited from operating in Japan.
+The Kanto Local Finance Bureau added 8MAX Trading, FXSuit, and Titan FX to its extensive list of brokers prohibited from operating in Japan.
+The entities are located and regulated in Bermuda and Vanuatu which prohibits them from operating in Japan.
 The Japanese regulator outlined in its warning that the public should be especially wary of dealing with the above-mentioned brokers.

-The move on the part of the Japanese regulator continues a trend of brisk warnings from financial regulators worldwide about the business conducted by unregulated brokers.
+The move on the part of the Japanese regulator continues a trend of brisk warnings from financial regulators worldwide about the business conducted by unregulated and unregistered brokers in Japan.
 With the lesser amount of protection for retail investors who are dealing with such firms, watchdogs have expressed worries about the safety of retail clients’ funds.

 As to the increasingly popular offshore jurisdictions, brokers which are solely relying on establishing a solid reputation by only operating on a remote island in the Pacific or the Caribbean are likely to have to spend an increasing amount of resources if they are willing to onboard and retain clients.

 Bonus Schemes Reimagined

 A glimpse at the websites of the brokers added out by the Japanese financial regulator shows a well-known tactic to attract inexperienced clients to trade highly leveraged products.
 FX Suit and 8MAX Trading are offering bonus schemes for their clients to the tune of 100 percent of their deposits.

 Make or Break Decision: Finding the Liquidity Provider Thats Best for YouGo to article >>